0xbaha/env-setup/README.md

 # Dev Setup

-Set up an environment for the development, testing, and staging.
+Set up an environment for the development, testing, staging, and production.

 - Virtual machine setup in VirtualBox 6.1[<sup>1</sup>](#footnotes) for **development** environment.
 - Server setup in [DigitalOcean](https://m.do.co/c/d0e1521b9ceb) for **testing** and **staging** environment.
+- Setup in physical server for **production** environment.

 ## How to Start